allartk/leaflet.offline/README.md

 npm install git+https://git@github.com:allartk/leaflet.offline.git
 ```

+I encourage you to use [browserify](http://browserify.org/)
+to bundle all files into one.

 ### Run example

-For running the example, you'll need [gulp](http://www.gulpjs.com).
+For running the example, you'll need to clone the project and have [gulp](http://www.gulpjs.com) globally installed.
-From the project root run and visit http://localhost:8080/:
+Then, from the project root run and visit http://localhost:8080/:

 ```
 npm install